katerinaelsasser/film_review_database/README.md

 # FRATES - Data Centric Development Project

 FRATES is a website created for movie lovers to find movies to watch and to also leave a review for movies so other users of the website can see what others think of the movie.
 The aim of the website should hold data of of movies/reviews as well as being easy to use and to add to the database.
+The site owner of the website wants the user to review movies that are in the database.

 # UX